-- The Therapeutic Thinking approach will have been adopted and implemented by all staff. - All classrooms will have an 'emotions corner' in their classroom with appropriate resources to support emotional regulation. - All classes will have a word of the week to explore in order to develop their emotional vocabulary. - PSHE sessions will have a high focus on emotional regulation using books such as The Colour Monster, Zones of Regulation - The Nest, The Reef and The Oasis will be well resourced and in use for identified children who need access to a 'small garden' whilst developing their emotional regulation skills. - Interventions for identified children will support the development of emotional regulation where children are below the age appropriate level.
-These will include: - o Colour Monster - Zones of Regulation - Nurture intervention Squirrel Squad - o ELSA mentoring sessions - Therapeutic Storywriting - Behaviour/ nurture support at lunchtimes - Yoga - Playtherapy - Music therapy - Therapeutic plans will be in place for identified children in order to support them with managing their difficult and dangerous behaviour. - Key staff will have up to date training in de-escalation and Team Teach methods for restraint. - There will be a reduction in incidents of disruptive behaviour. - There will be a reduction in the number of restraints recorded. - There will be a reduction in the number of fixed term suspensions.
+- All staff will have attended Therapeutic Thinking CPD sessions. - The Therapeutic Thinking approach will have been adopted and implemented by all staff. - Classroom environments will have a variety of houseplants in them to create a calm, mood enhancing environment. - All classrooms will have an 'emotions corner' in their classroom with appropriate resources to support emotional regulation. - All classes will have a word of the week to explore in order to develop their emotional vocabulary. - PSHE sessions will have a high focus on emotional regulation using storybooks that focus on different emotions. - The Nest, The Reef and The Oasis will be well resourced and in use for identified children who need access to a 'small garden' whilst developing their emotional regulation skills. - Interventions for identified children will support the development of emotional regulation where children are below the age appropriate level.
+These will include: - Colour Monster - Zones of Regulation - o Nurture intervention - ELSA mentoring sessions - Therapeutic Story-writing - Behaviour/ nurture support at lunchtimes - o Yoga - Playtherapy - Music therapy - Therapeutic plans will be in place for identified children in order to support them with managing their difficult and dangerous behaviour. - Key staff will have up to date training in de-escalation and Team Teach methods for restraint. - There will be a reduction in incidents of disruptive behaviour. - There will be a reduction in the number of restraints recorded. - There will be a reduction in the number of fixed term suspensions.

 To ensure that our socially disadvantaged children have the rich and varied experiences that our non-disadvantaged children have.
 Full payment will apply to FSM pupil premium families for all enrichment opportunities, including trips, visits, music/art experiences and uniform.
 A wide range of extra-curricular activities will be offered.
 Letterbox Club will provide rich reading, writing and maths resources for children to keep and have at home.